Generate Metrics¶

 -

 Frequency: The execution cycle for generating metrics.
-The selected time also serves as the aggregation time; selecting a frequency of 1 minute means aggregating and generating metrics every 1 minute, with each aggregation covering a time range of 1 minute.
+The selected time for frequency also serves as the aggregation time.
+Choosing a frequency of 1 minute means aggregating and generating metrics every 1 minute, with each aggregation covering a time range of 1 minute.

-- 1 minute (default), which means generating new metric data every 1 minute;
+- 1 minute (default, meaning new metric data is generated every 1 minute)

 -